claustromaniac/detect-cloudflare-plus/README.md

 **... but *that* shouldn't make them any more acceptable, in my humble opinion.**

 That being said, I don't want to tell you what to do, nor whom to trust.
 Your newfound True Sight power alone will not save you from anyone, but it will hopefully bring you awareness.
-I think we all deserve to at least **know** when some giant corporate ninja is sitting right between us and the real servers that we so innocently *try* to visit everyday.
+I think we all deserve to at least **know** when some giant corporate ninja is sitting right between us and the real servers that we [so innocently *try* to visit][2] everyday.
 How you use this power is up to you.

 Read [the description on AMO][1] to learn more about how this extension works.